Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

 \end{proof}

-\subsection{Number of Crossings}
+\subsubsection{Number of Crossings}

-Similarly to the case of turns, all the crossings in our construction happen near the edges.
-The four corners account for a constant number of crossings.
-The left and right edges have 10 crossings for each four rows.
-The top and bottom edges have 32 crossings for each eight columns (Figure~\ref{fig:neutralheel}).
-Therefore, the number of turns in our construction is bounded by $2\frac{10}{4}n+2\frac{32}{8}n+O(1)=13n+O(1)$.

-\paragraph*{Lower bound.} We prove the following lower bound on the number of crossings. \begin{lemma} Any knight's tour on an $n \times n$ board has at least $4n - O(1)$ crossings. \end{lemma}
+\begin{theorem}[Crossings lower bound] Any knight's tour on an $n \times n$ board has at least $4n - O(1)$ crossings. \end{theorem}

 \begin{proof} Let $T$ be an arbitrary knight's tour on an $n\times n$ board.
 We show that $T$ has $n-O(1)$ crossings involving knight moves incident to the cells along the left edge of the board.
-An analogous argument holds for the three other edges of the board, which combined yield the desired bound.
+An analogous argument holds for the three other edges of the board, which add up to the desired bound.

-We partition the edge cells along the left-most column into sets of three consecutive cells, which we call \textit{triplets} (if $n$ is not multiple of three, we ignore any remaining cells, as they only account for a constant number of crossings).
+We partition the edge cells along the left-most column into sets of three consecutive cells, which we call \textit{triplets} (if $n$ is not a multiple of three, we ignore any remaining cells, as they only account for a constant number of crossings).
 Two triplets are \textit{adjacent} if they contain adjacent cells.
 Each triplet has six associated knight moves in the tour $T$, two for each of its cells.
 We call the choice of moves the \textit{configuration} of the triplet.
-Since there are $\binom{4}{2} = 6$ choices of moves for each cell, there are $6^3 = 216$ possible configurations of each triplet.
+Since there are $\binom{4}{2} = 6$ choices of moves for each cell, there are $6^3 = 216$ possible configurations of each triplet (Figure~\ref{fig:tripletconstruction}, top).

-Consider a weighted directed graph $G$ with a node for each of the $216$ possible triplet configuration and an edge from every node to every node, including a loop from each node to itself.
+Consider a weighted directed graph $G$ with a node for each of the $216$ possible triplet configurations and an edge from every node to every node, including a loop from each node to itself.
 The graph has weights on both vertices and edges.
 Given a node $v$, let $C(v)$ denote its associated configuration.
 The weight of $v$ is the number of crossings between moves in $C(v)$.
-The weight of each edge $v\rightarrow u$ is the number of crossings between moves in $C(v)$ and moves in $C(u)$ when $C(v)$ is adjacent and above $C(u)$.
+The weight of each edge $v\rightarrow u$ is the number of crossings between moves in $C(v)$ and moves in $C(u)$ when $C(v)$ is adjacent and above $C(u)$ (Figure~\ref{fig:tripletconstruction}, bottom left and center).
+Triplets have the property that if two knight moves in $T$ with endpoints in edge cells cross, the edge cells containing the endpoints are either in the same triplet or in adjacent triplets.
+This is not true for groups of two edge cells instead of three (Figure~\ref{fig:tripletconstruction}, bottom right).